 Retiring a millionaire is simple, but not easy.
 The key?
 Act right now.

 It’s never too early (or too late!) to start saving for retirement.
-The sooner you start investing, the harder your money is going to work for you.
+The sooner you start saving, the sooner you’ll be able to invest and have your money going to work for you.
 You could retire a millionaire a lot faster if you throw more money into these accounts sooner.

-Start with a new Savings Account today so that you can start stashing cash.
-Open a CIT Bank Savings Connect Account and earn 15 times the national average today.
+Start with a new High Yield Savings Account today so that you can start stashing cash.
+Open a Marcus Online Savings Account and earn 4 times the national average.

-This account not only lets you save money and earn higher than average interest, but you also get digital convenience with 24/7 online access.
+This account not only lets you save money and earn higher than average interest, but you also get digital convenience with 24/7 online access and no fees or minimum deposits required.
 You can open an account and transfer money into it in less than 10 minutes to start earning interest by tomorrow and get closer to your $20,000 goal!

 Maybe that’s why the wealthy use investment pros and why you should too.
 Let Vanguard’s new online financial planner match an investment strategy to your retirement goals.